MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

 ==================================

 | This tab is related to the “Tectonic parameters” in the Pecube user guide.
-At the top of the tab you have to choose between three options:
+At the top of the tab three options are available:

 * no uplift: compute the effect of topographic change only on thermal field
 * bloc uplift: vertically uniform movement of the entire domain
-* faulting: slip rate along fault(s)
+* faulting: rock advection along fault(s)

 | According to the option chosen, you will have access to different part of the tab.
 For a bloc uplift, you can define the magnitude of the uplift rate at each corner of the model domain (i.e., bottom left, bottom right, top left, and top right).
 The uplift history is defined by the number of step (i.e., 'nstep') and the time window defined in the table below.